mehertilak/mehertilak/README.md

 - 👋 Hi, I’m @mehertilak
 - 👀 I’m interested in Machine Learning...
-- 🌱 I’m currently learning fullstack web development
-- 💞️ I’m looking to collaborate on ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING
+- 💞️ I’m looking to collaborate on ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING.
-- 📫 YOU CAN DM ME ON INSTAGRAM @imthee_t

 <!---